binomialhq/poly/doc/SPECIFICATION.md

 current-practice alternatives, namely [OpenAPI](https://www.openapis.org/) and [RAML](https://raml.org/).
 Instead, Poly is inspired on succint syntatical constructs that are already familiar to developers.
-This enables the use of operators, scope delimiters, documentation engines and other constructs that are either not possible or not natural with typical data serialization formats.
+This enables the use of operators, scope delimiters, documentation engines, and other constructs that are either not possible or not natural with typical data serialization formats.

 Similarly to its counterparts, Poly focuses on HTTP, yet additionally